chromium/subspace/tidy/README.md

 * Passing an lvalue to a function receiving an lvalue-reference should require the argument to be wrapped in `sus::mref()`.
 Probably exceptions for generic code.

+## IteratorLoop
+* It's not safe to use IteratorLoop outside of a ranged-for loop, and we should check that it's not happening.
+UB can result from getting to the end() and calling operator*().